 Application Deadline: Two weeks prior to program start

-Team meetings to plan and implement community projects plus bi-monthly virtual class meetings
+Team meetings to plan and implement community projects plus bi-monthly class meetings

 Workshops and team meetings

 following health and safety